ENES-246DigitalElectronics/ENES247/lab3-ReusableBCDhex7segDisplayCode/README.md

 #### Test

-SW[2:0] display the decimal place correctly
-SW[15] pauses the counting
-SW[14] resets the counter to 0, again nothing to do with the 7seg display SW[13] hexBCD switches between display of binary in HEX and binary in BCD SW[12] bankSwitch is associated with the counter and is not working

 #### ToDo List

 Lots of the behavior of the counter present in 7_32bitsHexBCDdata_path was not replicated in this project.
 The example counter top level module needs to have the features added back in of pause, bankSwitch, reset, etc.